Responsibilities of Chapter Officers

 The chapter's financial management and operation are of great importance to the Association.
 The chapter Treasurer is responsible for the fiscal operation and reporting of the chapter, and of all committees and programs established by the chapter.

-Upon assuming office, it is recommended that the Treasurer notify banks of signature change on accounts and verify that the ACM Chief Operating Officer has signature authority on all bank accounts.
+Upon assuming office, it is recommended that the Treasurer notify banks of signature change on accounts.

 The ongoing responsibilities of the chapter treasurer include: